Key Points to Starting a New Group

-The most important first step in starting a new group is to join the New Horizons International Music Association as a planning member.
-You will be sent a New Horizons DVD, which includes New Horizons performances, interviews, and text files that can be printed from your computer.
+The most important first step in starting a new group is to join the New Horizons International Music Association (NHIMA) as a planning member.
+You will be sent digital files which include New Horizons performances, interviews, and text files that can be printed from your computer.
 These PDF files can also be sent to others who may be involved in starting your group.
 The text files include a Planning Guide, sample brochures, a sample poster, sample news releases, guidelines for teachers, information on developing the organization and more.
-A two-year planning membership in New Horizons International Music Association also includes four issues of the New Horizons News and free phone or e-mail consultation with a New Horizons director.
+A two-year planning membership in New Horizons International Music Association also includes two issues of the New Horizons News and free phone or e-mail consultation with a New Horizons director.
 The cost of a two-year planning membership is $27.
-Go to the Planning Membership page to apply.
+Go to the Planning Group Membership page to apply.
 NHIMA will award your group a startup grant of $500 after it has its first practice and joins NHIMA as a group member.

-There are several ways you can get involved in starting a band, orchestra or other ensemble.
-Each of the following have been very successful in starting new groups:
+There are several ways you can get involved in starting a band, orchestra, or another ensemble.
+Each of the following has been very successful in starting new groups:

 Retail Music Stores